-I. BOARD RESPONSIBILITY (CONT'D)
+I. BOARD RESPONSIBILITY (CONTINUED)

-Clear Roles and Responsibilities (cont'd)
+Clear Roles and Responsibilities (Continued)

-The Board has delegated specific responsibilities to the Board Committees namely the Audit Committee ("AC"), Remuneration Committee ("RC") and Nomination Committee ("NC"), each with defined terms of reference and responsibilities which are available at the Company's website.
 The Board receives reports and minutes of the Committees' proceedings and deliberations at their respective meetings.
-Where these Committees have no authority to make decisions on matters reserved for the Board, recommendation would be presented to the Board for approval.
-The Chairman of the Committees report the outcome of their meetings to the Board and relevant decisions are recorded in the minutes of the Board of Directors' meetings.
-The functions and activities undertaken by these Committees are elaborated in their respective report set out in this Annual Report.
+Where these Committees have no authority to make decisions on matters reserved for the Board, recommendations would be presented to the Board for approval.
+The Chairman of the Committees report the outcome of their meetings to the Board and relevant decisions are recorded in the minutes of the Board of Directors' meetings accordingly.
+The oversight functions and activities undertaken by these Board Committees are elaborated in their respective report set out in this Annual Report.

-The Board is satisfied with its current composition with balanced mix of skills, knowledge and experience in the business and management fields which are relevant to enable the Board to carry out its responsibilities in an effective and efficient manner.
+The Board is satisfied with its current composition with balanced mix of skills, knowledge and experience in the business and management fields which are essential to enable the Board to carry out its responsibilities in an effective and efficient manner.